cnlpete/candybox/README.md

 For version 3.1 and later it's important that you make sure, you also update `vendor/tiny_mce` to newest `vendor/tinymce` (included in this download).
 Paths within templates are not compatible to version 3.0!

+In version 4.0 comments have been removed.
+You can simply include the Disqus plugin to provide them again.
+Backup your database before upgrading!

 Credits